Information on how to use inhalers and more supporting resources for pharmacies

 8. Spacers should be replaced yearly

 The UK Inhaler Group (UKIG has developed a set of standards and competencies for healthcare practitioners to enable them to work with patients to optimise technique and maximise the benefit of the medication.
 See here for more information.

-City and Hackney CCG have developed these flashcards to learn how to use different asthma inhalers effectively.
+City and Hackney CCG have developed these flashcards to ensure different asthma inhalers are used effectively.
 We thank Hetal Dhruve (Specialist Respiratory Pharmacist) for developing this resource, which includes detailed instruction on tidal breathing with and without a mask for children.

 NHS Croydon team have developed a number of tools which include:

 - A referral pathway to CCG pharmacy team for patients on inhalers